-small amounts of blood on the surface of stools and toilet paper
+- Small amounts of blood on the surface of stools and toilet paper

-burning and itching around the anus
+- Burning and itching around the anus

-when you have pain, burning, or itching
+- When you have pain, burning, or itching

-how severe your discomfort is
+- How bad your discomfort is

-how long the pain and discomfort usually lasts
+- How long the pain and discomfort usually lasts

-what type of bleeding you've noticed
+- What type of bleeding you've seen

-what, if anything, improves your symptoms
+- What, if anything, improves your symptoms

 Your doctor may ask you about your diet, bowel habits, and if you have any other medical conditions or intestinal problems.